Religion in Kyrgyzstan: Societal abuses and discrimination

 There was no evidence of widespread societal discrimination or violence against members of different religious groups; however, there was evidence of periodic tension in rural areas between conservative Muslims and foreign Christian missionaries and individuals from traditionally Muslim ethnic groups who had converted to other religious groups.
 There were several reports that tensions between Muslims and Muslim converts continued.
 Both Muslim and Russian Orthodox spiritual leaders criticized the proselytizing activities of nontraditional Christian groups.

 Several media outlets reported incidents of aggression against Baptist Pastor Zulumbek Sarygulov in Osh Oblast.
 According to Forum 18, the first incident occurred on 28 July 2006 when a crowd of 80 local Muslims broke into the Karakulja village Baptist Church in the Osh Oblast.
 The mob physically abused the pastor and burned his Bibles and other religious materials.
 Church leaders reported that local police on the scene made no efforts to stop the attack.
 Soon after the event, local police opened a criminal investigation, questioning Sarygulov and others for detailed accounts of the incident.
 After the initial inquiries, there were no further reports from the local authorities regarding developments in the investigation.

 In a second incident on 12 November 2006, perpetrators threw Molotov cocktails at Sarygulov's church facilities, but church staff quickly extinguished the flames, and the fire caused little damage.
 Local authorities investigated the event but made no arrests.
-The investigation continued as of the end of the reporting period.

 On 1 December 2006, according to Forum 18, SARA notified Aleksandr Nikitin, pastor of the Baptist church in Osh and regional coordinator for Baptist churches in the south, that the Karakulja church had been officially denied registration on the grounds that it operated for several years without having official registration.
 On 5 March 2007, a law enforcement official showed Forum 18 reporters a letter from SARA requesting that the police end the Karakulja Baptist church activities.
-The authorities took no further action as of the end of the reporting period.
+The authorities took no further action as of the end of 2007.

 On 15 February 2007, independently operated Channel 5 TV broadcast a program that portrayed the Church of Jesus Christ as being possibly associated with devil worshipers.
 The pastor provided a rebuttal to the program, but producers never aired it.
 Channel 5 producers aired opinions in support of the program's message presented by representatives of the "traditional religious groups" (Islam and Russian Orthodoxy).

 Several Protestant pastors complained of difficulties interring deceased parishioners who converted from Islam to Christianity.
 Local Islamic and community leaders opposed the burial of converts in Islamic cemeteries.
 Officially, the cemetery plots are under government control, but usually local Islamic figures oversee them.
 The Government resolved the problem by allotting new plots of land for Protestant cemeteries.
 However, the scarcity of such cemeteries forces Christians to travel great distances to bury their deceased.

-There were no acts of violence, harassment, or vandalism reported against Jews, community institutions, schools, synagogues, or cemeteries during the reporting period.